circleci/circleci-docs/jekyll/_cci2/config-editor.md

 ![Config Editor Access]({{ site.baseurl }}/assets/img/docs/config-editor-all-branches.png)

-Once you select a branch, the *Edit Config* button will become enabled.
-Click it to access the Configuration Editor.
+Once you select a branch, the **Edit Config** button will become enabled.
+Click it to access the configuration editor.

-The config editor is much like any other traditional IDE, providing line-numbers and other features.

 ## Auto-completion